Genealogical Society, Inc.

 Section 1.
 Membership in the Society shall be open to an individual or family interested in genealogy and the objectives of the Society.

 Section 2.
-Membership in the Society shall be by application submitted to a local chapter and the payment of annual dues.
+Membership in the Society shall be by application submitted to a local chapter or to the State Treasurer and the payment of annual dues.

 Section 3.
 Family membership (with a single mailing of all communication) shall be available to two persons of the same family residing at the same address.